codepath/android_guides/Using-Context.md

 ### Anonymous functions

-When using anonymous functions such as the case when implementing an `OnClick` listener in Java, the keyword `this` in Java applies to the new class being declared.
-In these cases, the entire class should be explicitly specified.
+When using anonymous functions such as the case when implementing an `OnClick` listener in Java, the keyword `this` in Java applies to the click handler being declared.
+In these cases, the outer class `MainActivity` has to specified too to refer to the Activity instance.

 ```java
 public class MainActivity extends AppCompatActivity {